jemc/typhon/spec/examples/README.md

 by making sure the examples work and we dont make regressions while improving Typhon.

-By convention each file is named after the corresponding .py file in the examples/ directory being tested.
-Though this is not mandatory.
+By convention each file is named after the corresponding .py file in the examples/ directory being tested, though this is not mandatory.

 The first line should start with a comment like